NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/time_series.md

   interval is `Hour(1)`.

-- **Horizon**: Is the count of discrete forecasted values, all horizons in `PowerSystems.jl` are represented with `Int`.
-For instance, many Day-ahead markets will have a forecast with a horizon 24.
+- **Horizon**: Is the count of discrete forecasted values, all horizons in `PowerSystems.jl` are represented with `Dates.Period`.
+For instance, many Day-ahead markets will have a forecast with a horizon of Dates.Hour(24).

 - **Forecast window**: Represents the forecasted value starting at a particular initial time.